WyattBlue/auto-editor/README.md

 No change is too small whether that be a typo in the docs or a small improvement of code.

 ## Copyright
 Auto-Editor is under the [Public Domain](https://github.com/WyattBlue/auto-editor/blob/master/LICENSE) but contains non-free elements.
-See [This Page](https://github.com/WyattBlue/auto-editor/blob/master/articles/legalinfo.md) for more info.
+See [this page](https://github.com/WyattBlue/auto-editor/blob/master/articles/legalinfo.md) for more info.

 ## Issues
-If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) on this github page.
-If you'll like to discuss this project, suggest new features, or chat with other users, do that in [the discord server](https://discord.com/invite/kMHAWJJ).
+If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) here.
+If you'll like to discuss this project, suggest new features, or chat with other users, you can use [the discord server](https://discord.com/invite/kMHAWJJ).